Ay-sax/KMS-Inventory-Store-Analysis/README.md

 This table explicitly shows the different products each top customer has purchased, the number of times purchased, and the revenue gained by the company.

-I also analysed to get the customer that haad the highest sales for a small business.
+I also analysed to get the customer that had the highest sales for a small business.

 ``` SQL
 -- Small Business Customer with the Highest Sales